-The community was heartened toward the end of the decade by the marriage of Rabbi Heshel's only daughter Thena.
+community heartened toward the end of the decade by the marriage of Rabbi Heshel's only daughter Thena.
 The chupah was only the fourth held under the auspices of the Edgware Adath.

 At the beginning of this decade, the kehilla were shocked and saddened by the sudden death of Rabbi Heshel, on 31st December 1970, at the age of 67.
-Right up till the time of his death he had been popular with all members, irrespective of their level of observance, through With the approval of members, the warmth of his personality, his personal integrity, and his learning.
+Right up till the time of his death he had been popular with all members, irrespective of their the warmth of his personality, his personal integrity, and his learning.
 Among the many tributes paid to him was that he could attract and hold the attention of the kehilla during his Shabbat sermons by always adding in a Chassidic story.
 To this day, he is remembered with much fondness and respect.